flaneurette/Health-Library/Documents/Cleaning/Eco-friendly-cleaning-guide/README.md

 - Flooring (check if the floor is acid resistant)
 - Kitchens

 How to use: Mix 1-2 tablespoons per liter of warm water.
-Let it soak for about 20-40 minutes.
+Let it soak for about 20-40 minutes on the surface you use it on.
 The longer, the more corrosive.
 I often use it in a spray bottle, very effective for the toilet bowl.
 Be amazed how quickly it will be sprakling clean!

 Citric acid is also a food addative and can preseve bottles of water or home-made soda.
 It's cheap.